Migrate data with Cluster Linking on Confluent Cloud

 • Accessible through public IP addresses for Confluent Cloud to reach out to, with the following requirements:

-• You will need to know your source cluster’s bootstrap server and cluster ID in order to use it.
+• You must know your source cluster’s bootstrap server and cluster ID in order to use it.
 You can find the source cluster ID with the command-line tool kafka-cluster cluster-id that comes with Confluent Platform and Apache Kafka®.
-Your cluster’s administrator will know its bootstrap server.
+Your cluster’s administrator can provide its bootstrap server.

-• If your source cluster is set up with security, you will need to provide security credentials to your cluster link’s configuration, as described in Configuring security credentials for Confluent Platform and Kafka source clusters.
+• If your source cluster is set up with security, you must provide security credentials to your cluster link’s configuration, as described in Configuring security credentials for Confluent Platform and Kafka source clusters.

 Or,